iExecBlockchainComputing/iexec-result-proxy/README.md

 ## Overview

-The iExec Result Proxy stores results of task executions to IPFS.
+The iExec Result Proxy stores results of iExec tasks to IPFS.

 The iExec Result Proxy is available as an OCI image on [Docker Hub](https://hub.docker.com/r/iexechub/iexec-result-proxy/tags).